-The keyUsage extension MUST be included in CA certificates, and it SHOULD9 be marked as critical.
+The keyUsage extension MUST be included in CA certificates, and it SHOULD be marked as critical.

-For a CA certificate, keyCertSign MUST be set, and crlSign MUST be set if the CA certificate is used to directly sign issued CRLs10.
+For a CA certificate, keyCertSign MUST be set, and crlSign MUST be set if the CA certificate is used to directly sign issued CRLs9.

 It is RECOMMENDED to set no more than these two attributes.
 For proper operation it is not required to have more than keyCertSign and cRLSign in the CA certificate and adding additional attributes may convey an incorrect impression to relying parties.
+The CA thus ensures that the permitted use of public keys is minimal and relevant to the goals of its PKI, particularly for its own public key (in the CA certificate) 10.